Course Recording

 (11:45)

-- If a sister being ministered to does not quite understand the "Mingding Doctrine" and often mentions that when she encounters problems, she asks God and hears a voice telling her what to do, is this normal?
+- If a sister being ministered to does not quite understand the "Mingding Doctrine" and often mentions that when she encounters problems, she asks God and receives a voice telling her what to do, is this normal?
 (Xuan Yun's question)

 (14:22)